Agnogh/math-for-kids/README.md

 ## **1. Project goal**

 The idea behind this project is to
-- create a small simple guessing game that will interact with the user based on the outcome
+- create a small, simple guessing game that will interact with the user based on the outcome
 - give the user the ability to keep track of overall score (called luck index)
 - get users an idea about the probability of guessing the number from 1st go
 - make people understand the probability of winning the lottery and returning invested money